StevenTammen/StevenTammen.github.io/pages/pants.md

 - Should be a reasonable amount of space between front belt loops to accommodate riggers belts comfortably.
 Should be able to hold overlap on normal buckle belts.

 ## Closure system
 - Hard metal objects (like the backs of buttons) digging into your skin are bad.
 Maximizing the surface area of hard objects on the back of the front will help distribute load better.
-Better not, not having them in the first place.
+Better yet, don't have them in the first place.
 - Buttons can fall off if thread fails, hook clasps and snaps can’t
 - Snaps are faster than buttons or hook clasps to undo when going to the bathroom and getting the pants on and off.
    - But they may be less secure if poorly designed.
 Under loads, I’m not sure closure system will really matter: they’ll all fail in some way under heavy load, it’s just a matter of when and with how little applied force